 However, the landscape and visual baseline mapping and viewpoint selection are based on wider study areas.
-The landscape study area has been chosen as 20 kilometres for visual and landscape effects and 15 kilometres from the proposed wind turbines for effects on landscape character.
-These are the study areas for which the baseline maps and viewpoint locations are produced and are referred to as the 'study area'.
+The landscape study area has been chosen as 20 kilometres for visual and landscape effects.
+This is the study areas for which the baseline maps and viewpoint locations are produced and are referred to as the 'study area'.
 Furthermore, on the basis of desk studies and survey work undertaken, the professional judgement of the assessment team, experience from other relevant projects and policy guidance or standards, the following topic areas have been scoped out of the assessment:

-- Effects on landscape and visual receptors that have minimal or no theoretical visibility (as predicted by the ZTV) and/or very distant visibility, and are therefore unlikely to be subject to significant effects; - Effects on designated landscapes beyond a 20km radius from the proposed development, from where it is judged that potential significant effects on key characteristics and/or special qualities, or views are judged unlikely to occur; - Effects on landscape character beyond a 15km radius from the proposed development, where it is judged that potential significant effects on landscape character are unlikely to occur; - Effects on visual receptors beyond a 20km radius from the proposed development, where it is judged that potential significant effects are unlikely to occur; - Cumulative effects in relation to single turbines (except where otherwise stated); - Cumulative landscape effects beyond a 15km radius and cumulative visual effects beyond a 20km radius from the proposed development, where it is judged that potential significant effects on landscape character are unlikely to occur; - > Visual effects during the construction phase and cumulative landscape and visual effects during the construction phase; - > All potential effects occurring during decommissioning of the Proposed Development. - Areas in County Tipperary due to distance from the proposed development and the lack of significant visual or landscape receptors within the small area of the county falling within the study area
+- Effects on landscape and visual receptors that have minimal or no theoretical visibility (as predicted by the ZTV) and/or very distant visibility, and are therefore unlikely to be subject to significant effects; - Effects on designated landscapes beyond a 20km radius from the proposed development, from where it is judged that potential significant effects on key characteristics and/or special qualities, or views are judged unlikely to occur; - > Effects on visual receptors beyond a 20km radius from the proposed development, where it is judged that potential significant effects are unlikely to occur; - > Effects on landscape from the underground cable grid connection connecting the site to the national electricity transmission grid, where all proposed works will be underground and not visible once completed. - Cumulative effects in relation to domestic/agricultural single turbines; - Cumulative landscape effects beyond a 20km radius from the proposed development, where it is judged that potential significant effects on landscape character are unlikely to occur; - Visual effects during the construction phase and cumulative landscape and visual effects during the construction phase; - > All potential effects occurring during decommissioning of the Proposed Development.